TheSkyentist/GELATO/README.md

 Here we describe the format of the emission line dictionary.

 1. The emission groups dictionary is made up of Groups.
-All spectral features in the same group can share a common redshift, a common dispersion, or neither.
+All spectral features in the same group can be set to share a common redshift, a common dispersion, or neither.
 This means, during fitting, their redshifts or dispersions can be forcibly tied to be equal.

       * Each group has a Name, which controls how its parameters appear in the output.
       * Each group has TieRedshift flag, which controls if the redshifts of all the group elements are tied or not.